-- The Department of Veterans Affairs' (VA) Office of Information Technology provides day-today support and development for all of VA's information technology (IT) needs, including those of the Veterans Health Administration (VHA), the Veterans Benefits Administration (VBA), and the National Cemetery Administration (NCA). - VA's ongoing transition to a new electronic health record (EHR) had challenges in 2021 during its initial roll-out and again in 2022 as reports of problems surfaced regarding patient safety and user dissatisfaction with the new system. - In April 2023, VA announced it would halt additional deployments of the new federal EHR until it is confident that the system is highly functioning at current sites and ready to deliver for veterans and VA clinicians at future sites. - The only exception to the "full-stop" on deployment activities is the James A. Lovell Federal Health Care Center (FHCC) in North Chicago, Illinois, where the federal EHR is currently scheduled to go-live in March 2024.
-Lovell FHCC is the only fully-integrated VA and DoD health care system, and both departments are working together to implement the same federal EHR. - In May 2023, the VA renegotiated its contract with Oracle Cerner-extending the contract for five one-year terms with provisions to deliver a modern electronic health record system that veterans deserve.
-This renegotiated contract dramatically increases VA's ability to hold Oracle Cerner accountable across a variety of key areas, including, reliability, responsiveness, and interoperability with other health care systems and other applications that will meaningfully improve veterans' health outcomes.
+- The Department of Veterans Affairs' (VA) Office of Information Technology provides day-today support and development for all of VA's information technology (IT) needs, including those of the Veterans Health Administration (VHA), the Veterans Benefits Administration (VBA), and the National Cemetery Administration (NCA). - VA's ongoing transition to a new electronic health record (EHR) had challenges in 2021 during its initial roll-out and again in 2022 as reports of problems surfaced regarding patient safety and user dissatisfaction with the new system. - In April 2023, VA announced it would halt additional deployments of the new federal EHR until it is confident that the system is highly functioning at current sites and ready to deliver for veterans and VA clinicians at future sites. - In May 2023, the VA renegotiated its contract with Oracle Cerner-extending the contract for five one-year terms with provisions to deliver a modern electronic health record system that veterans deserve.
+This renegotiated contract dramatically increases VA's ability to hold Oracle Cerner accountable across a variety of key areas, including reliability, responsiveness, and interoperability with other health care systems and other applications that will meaningfully improve veterans' health outcomes. - On March 9, 2024, the Captain James A. Lovell Federal Health Care Center in North Chicago, Ill., became the first joint site to implement the federal electronic health record (EHR) system, known as MHS GENESIS by the Department of Defense (DOD).
+This rollout was a rare exception to the DOD and VA's "full-stop" on deployment activities.
+This milestone also marks the completion of the DOD's MHS GENESIS deployment to all garrison hospitals and clinics worldwide.
+Lovell FHCC is the only fully integrated VA and DOD health care system, and both departments are collaborating to implement the same federal EHR. - The new federal EHR is now in use at six VA medical centers, 25 associated clinics, and 104 remote services.
+The most recent deployment at the Captain James A. Lovell Federal Health Care Center in North Chicago was considered the most successful to date. - The VA plans to resume pre-deployment activities in fiscal year 2025 and release a new deployment schedule once the system is confirmed to be highly functioning at current sites.